guuskuiper/WpfDI/src/Simple.WPF.Hosting/README.md

 ## Inject into UserControls

-It's not possible in WPF to use contructor injection.
+It's not possible in WPF to use constructor injection.
 One possible workaround is to create a static `ServiceProvider` in the `App` class.
 ```csharp
 public partial class App : Application